 How to Make the Blueberry Filling

 The blueberry filling is easy to make.
 The recipe calls for 1 cup of sugar, but the amount of sugar added should be based on the natural sweetness of the fruit.
 Initially add 3/4 cup of the sugar, then taste the fruit.
 If you want the filling a little sweeter add the additional sugar, otherwise stop at 3/4 cup.

 I prefer using tapioca as a thickener for fruit pies because it creates a nice clear gel, but does turn the filling rubbery.
 After mixing the tapioca into the fruit, let the fruit sit for 10-15 minutes while the pie dough continues to chill in the refrigerator.

 If you do not have tapioca, you can replace it with half the amount of cornstarch, by volume.
 By volume means to measure it out using tablespoons instead of by weight.

 How to Make the Crumble Topping

 I love this crunchy crumble topping.
-I can pratically eat it by itself by the spoonful.
+I can practically eat it by itself by the spoonful.
 But I don't.
 I have a little self control.
 It is so easy to make and adds a nice crunch to a pie or fruit crisp.
-The flour is mixed with the sugar, cinnamon and salt.
+The flour is mixed with sugar, cinnamon and salt.
 And then the room temperature butter is worked into the dough.
 The butter should be 65-68°F. It will be easier to work into the dry ingredients and create the crumble texture.
 You can also add other spices like nutmeg, cardamom, and allspice.